AmineRomdhane/cad-scene-pointcloud-registration/README.md

 # CAD-to-Scene Point Cloud Registration

-This repository contains the point cloud registration pipeline used in the GMC6003 project to align CAD-derived point clouds with segmented scene point clouds.
+This repository contains the point cloud registration pipeline used to align CAD-derived point clouds with segmented scene point clouds.

 The goal is to convert or subsample CAD geometry into a point cloud, register it to a segmented object extracted from a real scene, save the estimated transformation matrix, and export the aligned CAD point cloud.

 ## Project Context

-In the GMC6003 project, a real scene was segmented into point cloud clusters.
+In the project, a real scene was segmented into point cloud clusters.
 Each cluster represented a candidate object or scene part.
 CAD models were then converted or sampled into point clouds and aligned with these segmented scene clusters.

 The workflow was used to: